superKabe/Fisheye-Calibration-and-Rectification/README.md

 - **Robotics and Autonomous Vehicles:** Provides precise mapping and localization by undistorting fisheye images used for navigation and obstacle detection.
 - **360-Degree Photography and Videography:** Improves the quality of panoramic images and videos by correcting fisheye lens distortion.
 - **Security and Surveillance:** Enhances image accuracy in wide-area surveillance, facilitating better analysis and anomaly detection.

+### Heads-up: The Github preview of the Python notebook might display incorrectly, or only partially.
+Download the file to view the full project!